 PHRENIC NERVE AND VESSEL BRANCHES IN THE DIAPHRAGM

 A number of incisions in the diaphragm are possible once the location of the nerve and vessel branches have been learned.
 These structures frequently lie within the muscle itself and are not seen on the cranial surface of the structure.
 Therefore, the concept of a neurovascular “manacle” around the junction of the central tendon to the muscle is a very helpful visual mnemonic.

-The phrenic nerve originates from the C3, C4, and C5 ...
+The phrenic nerve originates from the C3, C4, ...